rpcpool/harmonic-preconf-example/README.md

 Minimal Rust client for the preconf gRPC service.
 Authenticates with an ed25519 keypair (challenge / signature → JWT) and streams `Preconf` messages.

+## IMPORTANT!

+For a given Preconf server, Preconfs will _only be sent_ during the leader window of a validator connected to _that Harmonic region_.
+This may make single-region connections appear to have sparse traffic.

 ## Layout

 - `protos/preconf.proto` — service definition (auth + stream).